Amateur Aurora Chasing for the Intermountain West – North America Webcam and Weather Stations

 2. Use the Ovation Prime utilities that forecast the position of the main aurora oval to estimate the current position of the brightest portion of the main auroral oval in longitude and latitude.
 See section "Forecast Position of the Bright Portion of the Main Aurora Oval," above.

-9. Check the local weather station nearest the nearest the best aurora arc webcam station.
+10. Check the local weather station nearest the best aurora arc webcam station.
 See sections "High-Latitude Webcams" and "Mid-Latitude Webcams," above.
 Again, are the best webcam stations clouded out?

 2. SWPC Solar Synoptic Map: Identifies the current Active Region (AR) numbers for sunspot groups on the near-side face of the Sun.